kibokov/galfit_uncertainty_pipeline/README.md

 ```
 5. For some OS, the galfit executable might not be downloading properly while cloning it from github.
 So a good idea is to replace the galfit executable from the cloned version with the version you already have on your machine.
 For Mac OS, i do not think this is an issue.
 However, for Linux this will be an issue.

+5. When plotting the histogram of magnitudes, extract the columns from the final text file.
+Each column corresponds to a object.
+The first row is for the magnitudes from your original galfit model.
+Rest all rows are for the fake skies generated.